SovereignCloudStack/central-api/README.md

 ### Cluster stacks

-Cluster stacks are basically an abstraction over CAPI/ClusterAPI.
+Cluster stacks are basically an abstraction over Cluster API.
 As such, Cluster Stacks are already native to Kubernetes.

 How to bring multi-tenancy tenancy concepts from Crossplane into ClusterStacks/CAPI?